 The bristles can be natural or synthetic.
-You can also get them made from 3 or 4 long feathers, with the long shafts of the feathers tied together to form a handle.
+You can also get them made from three or four long feathers, with the long shafts of the feathers tied together to form a handle.

 Some recipes will even call for using a sprig of a stiffer herb such as rosemary to be used as a brush, to apply sauce or oil.

-You can just use an ordinary, brand-new, clean (as in never used for actual painting, varnishing or paint-stripping) from the hardware store, provided it has soft bristles.
+You can just use an ordinary, brand-new, clean (as in never used for actual painting, varnishing or paint-stripping) paint brush from the hardware store, provided it has soft bristles.

-Very cheap ones will leave bristles behind on the food you brush with them — just as very cheap paint brushes will.
+Very cheap ones will leave bristles behind on the food you brush with them — just as very cheap paint brushes will when painting.

-If you’re not going to be washing a Pastry Brush right-away after using it, the important thing is to at least soak it.
-The base of the bristles near the handle can be hard to get clean if you let whatever applied harden in there.
+If you’re not going to be washing a pastry brush right-away after using it, the important thing is to at least soak it.
+The base of the bristles near the handle can be hard to get clean if you let whatever you applied harden in there.

 Or put it through the dishwasher.
-Dishwashers really do a bang-up job of cleaning Pastry Brushes.
+Dishwashers really can do a bang-up job of cleaning pastry brushes.
 Take it out right away when the dishwasher is done, so that any metal on the handle, etc, won’t rust.